dlagorealestate/School_District_Analysis/README.md

 The Purpose was to help the school board and Maria how evidence of academic dishonesty for reading and math grades for Thomas High School ninth graders.

-###How is the district summary affected?
+### How is the district summary affected?

    The average math score decreased by 0.1 points while the average reading score stayed the same.
 The percentage of students passing math decreased by 1% as well as the percentage of students passing reading and the overall passing percentage decreased by 1%.

-### Results
+### Summary

   * The change in data is with Thomas High School.
 The math and reading passing numbers decreased.

   * Thomas High School moved from 2nd place overall with a passing percent of 92% down to last place with a passing percent of 68%.

+### Changes

 ### Math and Reading Scores by Grade